atmos/heaven/doc/providers.md

 Jobs will timeout if they don't complete in 300 seconds.
 If you really need more than that you can configure the timeout by setting the `DEPLOYMENT_TIMEOUT` environmental variable to the number of seconds you'd like to increase it to.

+Heaven runs most of the deployment tasks in a child process, that by default does not die when the deployment timeouts.
+To enable terminating the deployment child processes, set `TERMINATE_CHILD_PROCESS_ON_TIMEOUT` to `1`.

 ## Heroku

 The heroku provider uses the [build and release API][13].
 It requests an [archive link][14] from GitHub and passes that on to heroku.
 It polls the API every few seconds until the heroku build api completes.